jessehart-crypto/hybrid-gw-detection/README.md

 ## Data
 Open LIGO data accessed via GWOSC using `gwpy` and `pycbc`.

+## Limitations
+This Study is limited to short (32 s) data segments around known events and a small number of confirmed mergers.
+As a result, the estimated false alarm rates are not representative of full observing runs.
+Future work would require training on much longer background data and a broader set of waveform morphologies.

 ## Results
-The CNN shows strong agreement with matched filtering in localizing real gravitational-wave events and generalizes across multiple binary black hole mergers.
+The CNN shows strong agreement with matched filtering in localizing real gravitational-wave events and generalizes across multiple binary black hole mergers, despite being trained on a limited dataset.

 ## Notes
 This project was completed as a final group project for an undergraduate physics course.